pitchmuc/aepp/docs/logging.md

 ## Configuration

-You can enable logging capability when instanciating the different classes in the submodules.
+You can enable logging capability when instantiating the different classes in the submodules.

-It requires to pass an object during the class instanciation process, to the parameter `loggingObject`.\
+It requires to pass an object during the class instantiation process, to the parameter `loggingObject`.\
 A template of the object can be created via the `generateLoggingObject` method, available directly in the `aepp` module.\
 This method takes no argument and returns the following object: